How does chloramphenicol work?

 Some people get thrush after taking a course of antibiotic tablets.
 It happens because antibiotics kill the normal harmless bacteria that help to protect you against thrush.

-But chloramphenicol ointments and drops only work on where you put them, in your eyes or ears.
+But chloramphenicol ointments and drops only work on the area where you're using them, in your eyes or ears.
 Only a tiny amount gets into the rest of your body.

 Will it affect my contraception?

-Chloramphenicol does not stop contraceptive pills from working, including the combined pill or emergency contraception.
+Chloramphenicol does not affect any type of contraceptive, including the combined pill and emergency contraception.

 Can I drive or ride a bike?